WORK IN NEW ZEALAND

 Employees have to be paid at least the minimum hourly wage rate for every hour worked.

-Careers website suggests that in five years after qualifying, graduates in the majority of subject areas usually earn at least the median (middle) New Zealand income, which was $41,200 a year (before tax) in 2017.
+Careers website suggests that in five years after qualifying, graduates in the majority of subject areas usually earn at least the median (middle) New Zealand income.

 The effect of qualifications on earnings is stronger for graduates with 10 years’ work experience: